aws-samples/aws-amplify-cloud-assistant-app/README.md

     - Set the session timeout to 5 minutes
 3. Build the draft version of the bot
     - Select the newly created bot, and navigate to the "Intents" section of the "Draft version"
-    - Select the "Build" button at the bottom and wait for the build to finish
+    - Select the "Build" button at the top and wait for the build to finish
 4. Create a new bot version
     - Navigate to the "Bot versions" section from the left-hand menu
     - Click "Create version", and push the "Create" button